If gurgling pipe noises have been giving you sleepless nights, your sewer line may require more than just a DIY fix.

 2. Not Suitable For Critical Structural Damage

-Since pipe relining relies largely on the condition of the existing pipe, there are some plumbing problems that it cannot fix.
+Since pipe relining relies mainly on the condition of the existing pipe, there are some plumbing problems that it cannot fix.
 For example, if your pipe has been blocked by tree roots, deformed by shifting soil, or damaged by rust, you should consider getting a pipe replacement instead.

 What Is Pipe Replacement?